nelmio/NelmioSecurityBundle/README.md

   section to include the session cookie (default name: session).
 The size limit of a cookie is 4KB, so make sure you are not storing object or long text into session.

+* **[Content Security Policy](#content-security-policy)**: Cross site scripting attacks (XSS) can be mitigated in modern browsers using a policy which instructs the browser never to execute inline scripts, or never to load content from another domain than the page domain.

 ## Maximum Security Configuration (Read on for detailed recommendations!)

     nelmio_security: